-If you’ve ever worked with a Dutch oven, then imagine that general form of a braiser with much shallower sides.
+If you’ve ever cooked with a Dutch oven.
+Then imagine that general form of a Dutch Oven with much shallower sides.
 The shape of a braiser is intended to cook cuts of meat semi-submerged in liquid.
 This gives optimum tenderness and flavor to your dishes.

 Needless to say, a skillet also has shallow sides.
 Shallower sides are ideal to quickly see, turn or flip your food with a spatula or tongs.
 So skillets are designed for quick no-fuss cooking.